Busch Gardens: Busch Gardens Williamsburg

 Busch Gardens Williamsburg opened May 16, 1975.
 With its European theme, the park was originally tagged "The Old Country."
 Attractions at this park include Alpengeist, Escape from Pompeii, Apollo's Chariot, Loch Ness Monster and Griffon.
 Added in 2007, the Griffon coaster had bragging rights as the tallest dive coaster in the United States.
 The park is divided into seven sections, each themed to a different European country.
-On July 25, 2009, Busch Gardens announced that the Big Bad Wolf roller coaster would be retired September 7, 2009, after 25 years of operation due to its "meeting the end of its service life." and was replaced with Verbolten - a New Multiple Launch Coaster that opened in 2012.
+On July 25, 2009, Busch Gardens announced that the Big Bad Wolf roller coaster would be retired September 7, 2009, after 25 years of operation due to its "meeting the end of its service life". and was replaced with Verbolten - a New Multiple Launch Coaster that opened in 2012.
 Newly added in 2009 was Christmas Town, A Busch Gardens Celebration, with many themed holiday attractions and shows with eight million lights and a 50-foot Light Animated Christmas Tree.
 Also in 2010, the 3-D ride Corkscrew Hill was replaced by Europe in the Air, which itself was replaced by a new VR action ride called Battle for Eire in 2018.
 Also new for 2010 was illumiNights: A Busch Garden Encore, with many mini nightly country shows and nightly fireworks set to a special soundtrack which is available during the special event in many gift shops.
 In 2010, Busch Gardens announced a drop tower called the Mäch Tower which was set to open in late spring 2011 but was delayed due to train problems from Italy and opened in August 2011.
+It was announced in late 2022 that the tower was to give its final rides on January 8, 2023.
+The ride closed permanently on that same day.
 Tempesto opened in May 2015, as it was part of an addition to the park's Italy section.
 InvadR, the first ever wooden coaster at Busch Gardens, opened in 2017.
+Pantheon opened March 25, 2022.
+Now operates year-round as of 2021.